 Artnet also featured the news in an article, quoting Blanton Director Simone Wicha, who highlighted the importance of the building and its role within the community: “Kelly’s intention was always for it to exist in perpetuity in a public space.”

 In an article reflecting on Kelly’s long life and career, the Guardian touched on the project as indicative of the artist’s “appetite for work [remaining] keen.”

 The Blanton has also published two press releases about the project: the first announcing the acquisition of the artwork, and the second focusing on the groundbreaking and the Kelly panel that accompanied it.

-Gift of the artist, with funding generously provided by Jeanne and Michael Klein, Suzanne Deal Booth and David G. Booth, the Scurlock Foundation, the Longhorn Network, and other donors.
+Gift of the artist, with funding generously provided by Jeanne and Michael Klein, Judy and Charles Tate, the Scurlock Foundation, Suzanne Deal Booth and David G. Booth, and the Longhorn Network.

-Additional funding for the Campaign for Austin generously provided by Jack and Leslie Blanton, Elizabeth and Peter Wareing, the Lowe Foundation, The Eugene McDermott Foundation, and Stedman West Foundation, with further support provided by Judy and David Beck, Kelli and Eddy Blanton, Charles Butt, Mrs. Donald G. Fisher, Agnes Gund, and Lora Reynolds and Quincy Lee
+Additional funding provided by The Brown Foundation, Inc. of Houston, Jack and Leslie Blanton, Elizabeth and Peter Wareing, the Lowe Foundation, The Eugene McDermott Foundation, and Stedman West Foundation, with further support provided by Buena Vista Foundation, Judy and David Beck, Kelli and Eddy Blanton, Charles Butt, Mrs. Donald G. Fisher, Agnes Gund, and Lora Reynolds and Quincy Lee.